 Eltham Palace, An Art Deco Gem in London

-As some of you may know, when I’m not travelling I am based in London, and I love spending time in this exciting city.
-No matter how long you’ve spent here, there is always something new to discover, a hidden corner, a quaint street or a house with captivating history.
+As some of you may know, when I’m not travelling I am based in London, and I love spending time in this exciting city, whether it’s exploring a new area or hunting cherry blossoms.
+No matter how long I’ve spent here, there is always something new to discover, a hidden corner, a quaint street, an exciting day trip, or a house with captivating history.

 Eltham Palace is one of London’s best kept secrets.
 I heard about it a couple of years ago, and I was surprised to learn that it is not a palace at all.
 It started off as such in the times of the Norman Conquest in 1066, but it is now a stately home.
 It has been modified so many times through the ages, that the current result is not what anyone would expect – a medieval/Art Deco mashup of a building.